CyVerse-Validate/Quickstart-Guide/docs/Intro to Iplant.md

 fastest supercomputers, Stampede, located at the Texas Advanced Computing Center.

 We will cover these subjects a bit later on.
 For now though, we will take the next step and look at some terminology that may be useful to anyone working with iPlant.

-[#Click here to move on to the "Terminology" page!](http://uncw-iplant.github.io/